Mechanism for Nodal Topological Superconductivity on PtBi$_2$ Surface: Introduction

 We consider Cooper pairing of the long-lived excitations on the surface.
 The Fermi arcs are nondegenerate, yielding a single gap function that must be odd in momentum due to Pauli exchange statistics.
-With zero Coulomb repulsion we find fully gapped $p_x+ip_y$-wave pairing.
-We interpret the result as anisotropic $s$-wave pairing from phonons combined with $p_x+ip_y$-wave momentum dependence originating from spin-orbit coupling (SOC) \cite{Maeland2025Jun}.
-Upon including Coulomb interactions, we find dominant $i$-wave pairing, such that the gap is odd-parity $i\times(p_x+ip_y)$-wave, as illustrated in Fig.~\ref{fig:gapsym}.
-This gap has nodes in the same location as $i$-wave, and hence corresponds to the experimentally obtained gap in Ref.~\cite{Changdar2025iwave}.
-As noted in Fig.~\ref{fig:gapsym}, the gap can be considered as $h_y+ih_x$-wave.
-Since it is nodal, we prefer to call it $i\times(p_x+ip_y)$-wave or $i$-wave for short.
+We single out an odd-parity factor $e^{\mathrm{i}\phi_{\boldsymbol{k}}}$ in the odd-parity gap function $\Delta_{\boldsymbol{k}} = \Tilde{\Delta}_{\boldsymbol{k}}e^{\mathrm{i}\phi_{\boldsymbol{k}}}$ \cite{Scheurer2016NCSTSC}.
+The function $\Tilde{\Delta}_{\boldsymbol{k}}$ is the even-parity part of the gap function.
+We find that $e^{\mathrm{i}\phi_{\boldsymbol{k}}}$ has a $p_x+\mathrm{i}p_y$-wave momentum dependence that originates with spin-orbit coupling (SOC) via the electronic eigenstates \cite{Maeland2025Jun}.
+With zero Coulomb repulsion we find fully gapped $p_x+\mathrm{i}p_y$-wave pairing, which we interpret as anisotropic $s$-wave pairing from phonons multiplied by $e^{\mathrm{i}\phi_{\boldsymbol{k}}}$.
+Upon including Coulomb interactions, we find dominant $i$-wave pairing, such that the gap $\Delta_{\boldsymbol{k}}$ is odd-parity $i\times(p_x+\mathrm{i} p_y)$-wave, as illustrated in Fig.~\ref{fig:gapsym}.
+This gap has nodes in the same location as $\Tilde{\Delta}_{\boldsymbol{k}}$, which is $i$-wave.
+As noted in Fig.~\ref{fig:gapsym}, the gap can be considered as $h_y+\mathrm{i}h_x$-wave.
+Since it is nodal, we prefer to call it $i\times(p_x+\mathrm{i} p_y)$-wave or $i$-wave for short.
 We spend the rest of the Letter explaining our model and show a parameter range where $i$-wave pairing is dominant on the surface.
 We argue that this parameter range is plausible in PtBi$_2$.
-In the Supplemental Material (SM) \cite{Suppl}, we explore the parameter space to demonstrate that the $i$-wave pairing is robust.
+In Supplemental Material (SM) \cite{Suppl}, we explore the parameter space to demonstrate that the $i$-wave pairing is robust.

-\section{Electrons.}
+\section{Electrons}

-Trigonal PtBi$_2$ is in the P31m space group, with broken inversion symmetry and retained time-reversal symmetry \cite{Vocaturo2024PtBi2Effective}.
-We describe its fermiology through an effective model on a single-atomic hexagonal crystal with two orbitals per site and the same symmetries \cite{Vocaturo2024PtBi2Effective}.
-The Weyl semimetal normal state Hamiltonian is
+For the Weyl semimetal normal state, we adopt the effective model from Ref.~\cite{Vocaturo2024PtBi2Effective}, designed to capture the fermiology of PtBi$_2$.
+Trigonal PtBi$_2$ is in the P31m space group, with broken inversion symmetry and retained time-reversal symmetry \cite{Shipunov2020ExpWeylSC}.
+The effective model considers a hexagonal crystal with two orbitals per site and the same symmetries as PtBi$_2$, yielding the same number and general location of Weyl nodes and Fermi arcs.
+The Hamiltonian is